Taking Action – A look at a Biblical example, from Ezra 3

 (Have a time of prayer and committing ideas, visions to God.
 You may also want to have some ‘sung worship’ here according to your group and the atmosphere)

 Where I live (and probably where you live), there are events within the citywide churches / youth ministries.
-These are great, but too often they don't go anywhere or lead to any action.
-This is where things like Soul In The City and Merseyfest are great.
-James says, 'My brothers and sisters, if people say they have faith, but do nothing, their faith is worth nothing.'
+These are great, but too often they don’t go anywhere or lead to any action.
+What we need for faith to be real is to pray and do.
+James says, ‘My brothers and sisters, if people say they have faith, but do nothing, their faith is worth nothing.’

 In Ezra, we find people putting their money where their mouth is (another challenge for us today).